brjt23/kafka-streamer/README.md

 ## Integrating with Spring Cloud Contract
 To integrate with [spring cloud contract]( https://spring.io/projects/spring-cloud-contract) the only requirement is to add the Spring Cloud Contract dependencies, the spring-cloud-stream-test-support dependency and the test-binder dependency.
-The the base class for the contracts must include the tag `@AutoConfigureMessageVerifier` and the tag `@EnableBinding` in order to get the required beans properly configured.
+The the base class for the contracts must include the tag `@AutoConfigureMessageVerifier` in order to get the required beans properly configured.
 For the rest it behaves as for testing rest APIs.

 ## Tags